nicholaswilde/recipes/docs/sides/cheese-soufflé.md

 ### Step 5

 Spoon half of the mixture into the prepared soufflé dish and dot with the ripe Brie pieces then top with the remaining mixture.
 Gently level off the top.
-Arrange gruyère on top, scatter with remaining parmesan.
+Arrange Gruyère on top, scatter with remaining Parmesan.
 Bake 10 minutes then reduce oven temperature to 365°F / 185°C and bake another 15 to 20 minutes.
 Soufflé should evenly rise and be slightly wobbly.
 Serve immediately.